dottydaily/Very-Basic-Compose-State/app/src/main/java/com/example/verybasiccomposestate/sessionoutline/outline.md

 # Session Outline : Very Basic Compose State

 - How Compose render UI?
-(Composition vs Recomposition)
+(Composition vs Initial compositon vs Recomposition)
 - What is the "State" in Jetpack Compose?
 - How to write a State?
-  - Show example of the Composable function which isn't using State.
-  - Try using State without remember.

 ## Q&A "Does Recomposition happen?"
+(Answer : Yes)

 - Introduce "remember" function.
 - A little detail on remember